From Russia with Love (video game): Gameplay

 On foot, Bond can jump across certain designated ledges.
 He can use his usual Walther PPK, in addition to other weapons such as shotguns, assault rifles, sniper rifles, bazookas, and grenades.
 He can also engage in hand-to-hand combat with enemies.
 Points can be collected throughout the game, by killing enemies in specific ways, or by collecting schematics hidden in each level.
 Such points can be used to upgrade weapons, or unlock bonus content such as concept art and behind-the-scene movies.

 A variety of Q gadgets are used throughout the game, including a rappelling gun that is used to climb and descend to new areas.
 A laser wristwatch is used to penetrate bulletproof glass and destroy control panels, thereby unlocking security doors that block the player's path.
 Mini helicopters are used to access remote areas and can be detonated, also to destroy certain control panels.
 Sonic cufflinks can be used to emit a high-frequency that temporarily incapacitates enemies.
 A serum gun can be used to inject enemies from afar, confusing them into turning against their own.
 In addition, there are instances where the player must equip a gas mask to proceed through rooms that become filled with toxins.

 The game includes an offline multiplayer option, with various gameplay modes, characters, and locations.
 It supports up to four players.

-The PlayStation Portable version plays largely the same as the home-console versions, although it includes minigames and new multiplayer levels and characters, but removes the driving missions.
+The PlayStation Portable (PSP) version plays largely the same as the home-console versions, although it includes minigames and new multiplayer levels and characters, but removes the driving missions.